Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 where we have omitted the Hamiltonian terms for brevity, and $C$ ($\hat{A}$) is a constant prefactor (an operator) specific to the model (see Eq.~\eqref{eq:Lindblad:equation} with only the jump operator $\hat{L}_1=\sqrt{C}\hat{A}$).
 It is then easy to obtain the decoherence rate $\gamma$ in the eigenbasis of the operators $\hat{A}$.
 Suppose $a_1$ and $a_2$ are two real-valued eigenvalues of the operator $\hat{A}$.
 By applying $\langle a_L \vert$ ($\vert a_R\rangle$) from the left (right) on Eq.~\eqref{eq:basic:master}, and multiplying by $2$, we readily find:

 where we have defined $\Delta a= a_L- a_R$ (which can be interpreted as the superposition size).
-When $\hat{A}$ is not Hermitian the analysis in Eqs.~\eqref{eq:basic:master} and~\eqref{eq:basic:rate} requires generalizations (see details in the referenced works below).
+When $\hat{A}$ is not Hermitian, the analysis in Eqs.~\eqref{eq:basic:master} and~\eqref{eq:basic:rate} requires generalizations (see details in the referenced works below).

 In~\cite{anastopoulos2013master,blencowe2013effective} gravitational waves (forming an environmental bath) were considered as a source for the fluctuations $h_{\mu \nu}$.
-It was found that a free particle should decohere with the operators in Eq.~\eqref{eq:basic:master} given by kinetic energy $\hat{A}=\hat{p}^2/2m$, where $\hat{p}$ is the momentum operator, and $m$ the particle mass.
+It was found that a free particle should decohere with the operators in Eq.~\eqref{eq:basic:master} given by kinetic energy $\hat{A}=\hat{p}^2/2m$, where $\hat{p}$ is the momentum operator and $m$ the particle mass.
 The characteristic decoherence rate is given by

-where $\tau_P$ ($T_P$) is the Planck time (Planck temperature), $\Delta E$ ($E_P$)is the difference in kinetic energy (Planck energy), and $\Theta$ is a free parameter of the model.
-In earlier works a general non-Markovian master equation for the interaction between $N$ gravitating quantum particle was derived~\cite{anastopoulos1996quantum}, a complementary analysis was given in~\cite{oniga2016quantum}, and a generalization for photons is discussed in~\cite{lagouvardos2021gravitational}.
+where $\tau_P$ ($T_P$) is the Planck time (Planck temperature), $\Delta E$ ($E_P$) is the difference in kinetic energy {of a zero momentum and a finite momentum state} (Planck energy), and $\Theta$ is a free parameter of the model.
+In earlier works, a general non-Markovian master equation for the interaction between $N$ gravitating quantum particle was derived~\cite{anastopoulos1996quantum}, a complementary analysis was given in~\cite{oniga2016quantum}, and a generalization for photons is discussed in~\cite{lagouvardos2021gravitational}.

-Decoherence due to emission of gravitational waves was studied in~\cite{suzuki2015environmental}.
+Decoherence due to the emission of gravitational waves was studied in~\cite{suzuki2015environmental}.
 A relation between decoherence and the classical limits in terms of the quadrupole radiation formula and backreaction dissipation was discussed in~\cite{oniga2017quantum}.
-The analysis from~\cite{torovs2023loss} suggested that only systems with quadrupoles would decohere, while a free particle would not decohere.
-For the simplest case of a harmonically trapped particle (which has a linear quadrupole) it was found that the decoherence operator is $\hat{A}=\hat{b}^2$ (with $\hat{b}$ the mode operator of the harmonic oscillator).
-The associated decoherence rate for large occupation number coherent states $\vert b\rangle$ has been estimated as
+The analysis from~\cite{torovs2023loss} recovered the classical results for a linear quadrupole and showed that only systems with quadrupoles would decohere, while a free particle would not decohere.
+For the simplest case of a harmonically trapped particle (which has a linear quadrupole), it was found that the decoherence operator is $\hat{A}=\hat{b}^2$ (with $\hat{b}$ the mode operator of the harmonic oscillator).
+The associated decoherence rate for number states $\vert n \rangle$ is given by